Frequently Asked Questions

 For updates regarding documents received please allow for 5 business day after the expected delivery for your documents to be received and processed by our office.
 Processing times for confirming documents received at peak times can be longer.
 Please check your online application regularly, as contacting us will only delay processing times.

 A decision will be made one month after the deadline of each application round.
 You will be notified when a decision has been made.
-Check your email junk mail to ensure you haven’t missed a notification.
+Decisions can only be made on completed applications.

 Your $ 5,000 deposit confirms your acceptance of the admissions offer and is non-refundable.
 However, if you are an international student and you are unable to obtain a student visa, the deposit will be refunded upon proof of your inability to obtain the visa.